Department of Biological Sciences

 • Up to three interdisciplinary electives may count as general biology electives.

-• Up to 18 units of 03-445 Undergraduate Research and/or 03-545 Honors Research may count as general biology electives; a maximum of 36 units can count for the minimum units required for graduation.
+• Up to 18 units of 03-445 Undergraduate Research and/or 03-545 Honors Research may count as general biology electives; a maximum of 36 units of research can count for the minimum units required for graduation.

 Departmental Electives Group